l23steve/L23-Lilac/README.md

 Run `lilac plan` to see what resources would be created, updated or deleted when comparing your YAML files to the live AWS environment.
 The command relies on `scan_resources` to discover the current state.

+## Deploying changes

+Use `lilac deploy` to apply a plan.
+The command lists all create and update operations, highlights any resources that will be recreated, and requests confirmation before execution.
+Add `--dry-run` to preview the actions without making changes.

 ## What sets Lilac apart

 Unlike many IaC solutions, Lilac does not apply changes directly.
 It focuses on